 Security effectiveness cannot come at the expense of data privacy.
 Participation does not require unnecessary sharing of sensitive institutional data.

-- Centralized intelligence does not imply centralized customer data
+Centralized intelligence does not imply centralized customer data.
+Shared insights are always anonymized.

-- Data collection is scoped to defined operational needs
+Data collection is scoped to defined operational needs — nothing more, nothing less.

-- Boundaries are established before pilot activity begins
+Boundaries are established before pilot activity begins.
+No surprises during engagement.

 Pilot engagements are structured, time-bound, and documented.
 Scope, success criteria, and data boundaries are agreed upon in advance to avoid ambiguity during execution.

-Changes to tooling, configuration, or operating assumptions are made deliberately and communicated clearly to participating institutions.
+Changes to tooling, configuration, or operating assumptions are made deliberately and communicated clearly.

 We expect and welcome questions from legal, risk, and compliance teams.
 Early conversations are exploratory and do not assume participation.